 Prices for interior and exterior paint bottom out when the mercury (and demand) falls — in November, December, and January, but also when it rises back up, in May and July.

-Like snow blowers, the best time to buy furnaces and whole-house air conditioning systems is when you don't need them.
+Just like with snow blowers, the best time to buy furnaces and whole-house air-conditioning systems is when you don't need them.
 Prices are lowest during months with moderate temperatures — generally March and April, then October and November.